 When Basic Team Mode is selected, your game will assume players are playing as a team physically and grouped together at an event.
 For example, people grouped together at a table.
 Each Team (or table) chooses one team leader to actually use their mobile device to play and answer questions.
 Upon joining the Trivia or Bingo Game, this individual enters a Team Name for their team and answers on behalf of their team.
 The Live Rankings then show the rankings of all teams rather than individuals.
 In this mode, only one actual person uses their mobile device on behalf of the team.

 The other teammates must work with the team leader to submit an answer on behalf of the team.
 In this mode, each team only counts as one participant in your game, so you may be able to purchase a smaller plan that has a lower maximum Participant Limit because you will have fewer participants.

 The Trivia Game proceeds much like a standard individual Trivia or Bingo Game except instead of the results and rankings being for individuals, they are for the various teams.

-The advantage to Basic Team Mode is your teams can choose their own team name when the team leader first joins the Trivia Game on the Mobile View.
-The disadvantage is only one player actually plays on their mobile device while the rest of the team members must follow along on the Crowdpurr Projector View that you will display to your entire audience.
+The advantage of Basic Team Mode is your teams can choose their own team name when the team leader first joins the Trivia Game on the Participant View.
+The disadvantage is only one player actually plays on their mobile device while the rest of the team members must follow along on the Crowdpurr Presentation View that you will display to your entire audience.